publiclab/publiclab-archive/notes/denissebn_06/07-12-2021/what-would-be-the-optimal-time-according-to-the-atm-pressure-to-take-measurements.md

 ---
-title: "What would be the optimal time according to the atm pressure to take measurements"\ntagnames: 'landfill, air, air-monitoring, question:general, general, with:sarasage, question:vvamp, landuse'
+title: "What would be the optimal time according to the atm pressure to take measurements"

+tagnames: 'landfill, air, air-monitoring, question:general, general, with:sarasage, question:vvamp, landuse'
 author: denissebn_06
 path: /notes/denissebn_06/07-12-2021/what-would-be-the-optimal-time-according-to-the-atm-pressure-to-take-measurements.md
 nid: 27076